Free shipping on all bike lights!

 Former NYC transportation commissioner Janette Sadik-Khan came to work with a mission: Make NYC safer for pedestrians and people who ride bikes.
 The book chronicles successes, failures, and above all, Ms. Sadik-Khan’s determination to transform her city.

 Ms. Sadik-Khan stopped in Austin as part of her book tour in 2015.

 The Urban Cycling Survival Guide, by Yvonne Bambrick

 Our own Robin Stallings provided the cover quote for this excellent book that covers all the basics.
 Not sure how to get started rolling along on two wheels?
 Ms. Bambrick has boiled it all down for you right here.

 A short, easy read about the role the bicycle played in the women’s suffrage movement.
-This book is especially great to read at this time of year–August 18 marks the 97th anniversary of the 19th Amendment, which guaranteed women the right to vote.
+This book is especially great to read at this time of year–August 18 marks the 100th anniversary of the 19th Amendment.

 This is a kid-friendly and kid-oriented book, so don’t waste any time getting to your local library.
 No kids?
 Not to worry–it’s a great one for adults, too.